Dumbfounded by dongles? Read on to learn all about internet dongles, including the pros and cons.

 Pros and cons of dongles:

 - Dongles are often free when taken with a contract.

 - USB dongles give internet users greater flexibility with the convenience to access the Internet when away from the home or office.

 - Developments in mobile broadband technology have seen mobile dongles become smaller, sleeker and faster.

 - Mobile broadband dongles run on the battery of your computer, therefore do not need to be charged.

 - Mobile broadband dongles can be used in both laptops and computers making them ideal for regular use, too.

 - The advent of 4G mobile broadband means a dongle is now a genuinely viable alternative to fixed line home broadband, depending upon your area.

 - Speeds can be low, reaching a maximum of 21Mbps for 3G and having an industry-recognised average of 1.5Mbps.
 This is perfect for basic tasks like e-mail, calendars and Twitter, but for more demanding applications, or those involving media streaming, this probably won't be enough.

-- Coverage is dependent on mobile phone reception, so the mobile blackspots that have you cursing your provider will also affect 3G broadband.
+- Coverage is dependent on mobile phone reception, so the mobile blackspots that have you cursing your provider will also affect mobile broadband.

 - Data limits are small compared with home broadband.
 Again, this is okay for basic tasks, but for mobile broadband to truly become an alternative to home connections, there is a long way to go.